-Your ride will take you to some of the nicest villages in France.
+Your ride will take you to some of the most charming villages in France.
 Roussillon, Lacoste, Ménerbes … the essence of the Luberon!

 We include a wine tasting, visit of the lavender museum, and, when available, visit of an olive oil mill.
-Truffle tasting and lunch upgrade available in Menerbes.
+Truffle tasting and lunch upgrade available in Menerbes upon request.

-Route choices range from easy to moderately difficult.
+The bike route choices for the day range from easy to moderately difficult.

 |Route 1||25 miles, 1500 foot total ascent|